Josh Lowe Player Props: Rays vs. Yankees

 Josh Lowe At The Plate

-- Lowe has had an RBI in 35 games this year (41.7%), including 12 multi-RBI outings (14.3%).
-He has also driven in three or more of his team's runs in five contests.
+- In 42.4% of his games this season, Lowe has had at least one RBI.
+He's picked up more than one in 14.1% and driven in three or more of his team's runs in five contests.

-- He has scored in 35 games this season, with multiple runs seven times.
+- He has scored in 36 of 85 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.